 young man performing groin rehab for sports hernia

 A structured physiotherapy program is essential for strengthening core stability, improving flexibility, and correcting biomechanical imbalances contributing to a sports hernia.
+Studies suggest that about 50-70% of athletes respond to sports hernia rehab and return to sport.
 Key rehabilitation exercises include:

 • Core Stability Training: Plank variations, dead bugs, and pelvic tilts to activate deep core muscles.